Everything is connected.

 Below are three moves to help you get started making sure this “bridge” is functioning well!

-3 Moves To Try Today:
+3 Moves To Try Today To Improve Your Shoulder Health:

 These 3 moves will start addressing lat tightness and overactivity while also working to engage them in a productive way to help alleviate and prevent shoulder aches and pains.